Related Articles

 Financial goals are intentions that you set around your spending, saving, investing, and any other aspect of your money management.
 They’re something you work toward over time, and they could help you to keep your finances on track.
 When setting financial goals, aim for them to be clear, measurable, and most importantly, trackable.
 The easier it is to monitor your progress, the more potential you have to stay motivated.Setting goals may not seem like a huge priority when you’re trying to balance everything else in your life, but doing so may have benefits beyond your account balance, such as lowering your stress levels, creating healthy financial habits, and growing your wealth over time.1Short vs Mid vs Long Term Goals

-Financial goals can be a range of lengths.
-There’s no one-size-fits-all approach to these goals, but most people choose to have one or two in each time frame.
-Before we get into examples, let’s define these goal types.- Short-term financial goals: Tend to take anywhere from a few weeks to a year to achieve.
-Most of these focus on financial planning like building savings for a specific purpose or tracking your income and expenses to improve your overall financial health.
+Financial goals can be a range of lengths, and most people choose to have one or two in each time frame.
+Here’s one way to think of goals in terms of timing.- Short-term financial goals: These tend to take anywhere from a few weeks to a year to achieve and are likely very tactical.

-- Mid-term financial goals: Typically take between one and five years to achieve.
-These goals are designed to help you achieve financial stability while still focusing on growth.
-That growth could be anything from building knowledge about finances or investing, to building your assets.
+- Mid-term financial goals: Typically, these take between one and five years to achieve and are designed to help you achieve financial stability while still focusing on growth.

 Financial Goal Examples

-- Building an emergency fund: Emergency funds help you build savings for emergencies like losing your job, paying a surprise medical bill, or other similar expenses.
-Making an emergency fund part of your financial goals can help you reduce the risk of getting into debt from those unexpected expenses.
+- Building an emergency fund: Emergency funds are put in savings for bigger emergencies, like losing your job, paying a surprise medical bill, or replacing an old car that died.
+Including an emergency fund among your financial goals could lower the chances of falling into debt due to unexpected costs and help keep you on track with your longer-term plans.

 - Saving for a vacation: Everyone has a list of dream destinations and bucket-list trips.
 Creating a travel fund may make these trips a reality sooner.
 You may place this goal in the short or mid-term bucket, depending on the overall price tag and when you plan to go.

-- Saving for a down payment: Saving money for a down payment may take a few years, making it a great mid-term goal to set if you’re looking to exit the rental market.
+- Saving for a down payment: Saving money for a down payment on a house may take a few years, making it a great mid-term goal to set if you’re looking to exit the rental market.

 Every situation is unique and that means you should tailor your financial goals to meet your needs.
-Let’s take a closer look at how to set goals that are achievable and help keep you motivated as you go.1.
+Here are four tips that could help you set—and reach—your goals.1.
 Specify What You Want to Achieve

-Make your goals super clear so you know the exact target.
+Make your goals clear and exact.
 For example, instead of setting a generic goal of “save more,” consider making the goal “save $5,000 by the end of the year”.
 This makes the goal measurable and gives you a time frame.
 If you are setting goals with a partner, take time to discuss your individual and combined goals.2.
-Balance Urgency and Long-Term Planning
+Use Time as a Money Advantage

-- Track your progress: It’s always easier to stay motivated when you see how much you’ve achieved.
-Get in the habit of tracking progress for each goal you set and celebrate when you reach different milestones.
+- Track your progress: It’s typically easier to stay motivated when you see how much you’ve achieved.
+Get into the habit of tracking progress for each goal you set and celebrate when you reach different milestones.

 - Leave room for adjustments: Setbacks and roadblocks may pop up from time to time.
 Don’t let those setbacks derail your determination.
 Try to have a plan on hand for any obstacles you hit or give yourself space to reset your goals after you encounter a setback.